hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 --REMOVE_DUPLICATES true
 ```

-The componetns of this command are:
+The components of this command are:

 - `java -jar $PICARD/picard.jar MarkDuplicates` Calls `Picard`'s `MarkDuplicates` program